OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

-# OPERA DSWx validation data example using SCP
+# Generate OPERA DSWx validation data using SCP (example)

 Demonstrates how to: